 And, yes, planning a schedule means actually writing it out, not just thinking about it for five minutes while you're in the shower.

 With your finished plan, you'll know:

 Also, your plan will give structure to your kid, so they know what to expect.
 Changes to routine can seem confusing.
-Clear structure will help combat that.
+The clear structure will help combat that.

-We recommend teaching in lessons of 45 minutes or less, just like at school.
-That seems most effective for maintainining interest and concentration.
+We recommend teaching lessons of 45 minutes or less, just like at school.
+That seems most effective for maintaining interest and concentration.
 Aside from that, it's up to you.

 And remember, your schedule is in your hands.
 You can change it if you need to, but it's a lot easier to adapt an existing plan than recreate it on the fly each day.